NanaNyarko/CDE-ETL-Git-and-Linux-Project/README.md

 - **Git permissions error** on a Windows-mounted drive (`/mnt/c/...`): fixed by moving the project into the native Linux home folder, where Git works properly.
+- **GitHub login kept failing** with tokens (copy-paste into the terminal was unreliable): fixed by installing GitHub CLI and logging in through the browser instead (`gh auth login`), which avoids typing or pasting a token by hand.

 ## Tools Used

-Bash, curl, awk, cron, Git — standard Linux command-line tools, no external programming language.
+Bash, curl, awk, cron, Git, GitHub CLI (`gh`) — standard Linux command-line tools, no external programming language.